 As a behavioral and mental health therapist, Dr. Burruel specializes in working with adults and older adolescents (16+), with a concentration on high achieving individuals.
 Dr. Burruel helps clients with stress, anxiety, depression, trauma, perfectionism, work/life balance, interpersonal relationship challenges, personal development, and professional/career development.
 Her doctorate education and training included integrated care, which is the holistic treatment of both physical/medical and behavioral health, evidence-based interventions, management skills, and entrepreneurship approaches.
 Dr. Burruel's education, training, and experience as a provider, clinical supervisor, senior executive leader, and entrepreneur have equipped her with the skills and ability to empathize, support, and connect with high achievers in a unique way.

 Dr. Burruel provides integrative counseling and therapy services using evidence-based treatment modalities to customize services to help her clients achieve their personal, professional, and relationship goals.
-Evidence-based treatments Dr. Burruel uses include Person-Centered Therapy, Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), Solution-Focused Brief Therapy (SFBT), Feedback Informed Therapy (FIT), and Eye Movement Desensitization Reprocessing (EMDR).
+Dr. Burruel's style is genuine, empathetic, collaborative, respectful, direct, and encouraging.
+Evidence-based treatments Dr. Burruel uses include Person-Centered Therapy, Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), Solution-Focused Brief Therapy (SFBT), Feedback Informed Therapy (FIT), and EMDR Therapy (Eye Movement Desensitization Reprocessing).

-Maritza Garza-Hogue is currently offering online counseling/therapy telehealth services.
-She accepts self-pay ($90-$150), Aetna, Blue Cross Blue Shield, Cigna, Evernorth Behavioral Health, Optum, and United Healthcare.
+Maritza Garza-Hogue offers online/virtual video telehealth counseling/therapy services.
+She accepts self-pay ($100-$150), Aetna, Blue Cross Blue Shield, Cigna, Evernorth Behavioral Health, Optum, and United Healthcare.